borjasotomayor/advent-of-code/README.md

 # Advent of Code

 This repository contains my solutions to [Advent of Code](https://adventofcode.com/) problems.
-I currently have all my 2020 solutions, and I'm slowly cleaning up with 2019 solutions.
+I currently have all my 2020 solutions, and I'm slowly cleaning up my 2019 solutions.
 I'm also doing Advent of Code 2021, and adding solutions as I finish them.

 Inside each year's directory, each day has a `dayXX.py` file that will run the code necessary to solve both stars for that day.
 Each file includes a header with a few comments on the problem.